fluent/fluentd-docs-gitbook/configuration/buffer-section.md

 ```

-### Other keys
+### Other Keys

-When the other (non-time/tag) keys are specified, these are handled as
-field names of records.
-The output plugin will separate events into
-chunks by the value of these fields.
+The other (non-time/non-tag) keys are handled as the field names of records.
+The output plugin will group events into chunks by the value of these fields.

 ```
 <match tag.**>